thenpingme/docs/configuration.md

 ---
 title: Configuration
 ---
-thenping.me aims to be a zero-configuration tool for monitoring your application's scheduled tasks, however, does allow you to configure certain aspects using environment variables.
+thenping.me aims to be a zero-configuration tool for starting to monitor your application's scheduled tasks.
+It does, however, allow you to configure certain aspects using either [environment variables](#environment-variables) or [task-specific configuration](#task-configuration).

+<a name="environment-variables"></a>
 ## Environment variables

 ### `THENPINGME_ENABLED`